-- Athletes stand in the center of the grid with eight 120 cm lines extending at 45 degree increments.
+- Athletes stand in the center of the grid with eight 120 cm lines extending at 45-degree increments.

-- Athletes keep single leg stance and face one direction and reach with the contralateral leg as far as possible with each taped line, touching the furthest point they can and returning to bilateral position.
+- Athletes keep a single leg stance and face one direction and reach with the contralateral leg as far as possible with each taped line, touching the furthest point they can and returning to a bilateral position.
 With one trial, the athlete stays facing in the starting direction and the stance leg remains the same, with the other leg doing the reaching.

 - Distance from the star’s center to the touched position is taken.